Tavenem/Blazor.IndexedDB/README.md

 New versions of Tavenem.IndexedDb should be expected whenever the API surface of the Tavenem [DataStore library](https://github.com/Tavenem/DataStore) receives an update.

+There is a preview release available now.
+See README_preview.md for an updated example of how to use the new API.

 Other updates to resolve bugs or add new features may occur at any time.

 ## Contributing